-MA Asian Studies students may enroll directly through uSis.
+MA Asian Studies students may enroll directly through MyStudyMap.
 The number of places is limited and the principle is first come, first served.

 MA Asian Studies (research) students are strongly advised to opt for the Research MA version of the course, if available.
 They may enroll directly through uSis.
 The number of places is limited and the principle is first come, first served.
-Students opting for the regular MA version should contact their Coordinator of Studies, dr. N.A.N.M. van Os.
+Students opting for the regular MA version should contact their Education Coordinator.

-MA International Studies students should contact their Coordinator of Studies, Drs.
+MA International Studies students should contact their Study adviser, Drs.
 E.J.
-Walstra for information on the enrollment procedure.
+Walstra) for information on the enrollment procedure.

-For substantive questions, contact the lecturer listed in the right information bar.Prof.
+For substantive questions, contact the lecturer listed in the information bar on the right.Prof.
 Dr. N.K.
 Wickramasinghe

 For questions about enrolment, admission, etc, contact the Education Administration Office Vrieshof.